Lovi-0/StreamingCommunity/README.md

 ## Features
 - Search for movies.
-- Search and download TV series episodes.
+- Search and download TV series episode.
+- Add audio if missing.

 ## Authors